emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

 ``-g``
   Preserve debug information.

-  - When compiling to object files, this is the same as in *Clang* and *gcc* (it adds debug information to the object files).
+  - When compiling to object files, this is the same as in *Clang* and *gcc*, it adds debug information to the object files.
-  - This is equivalent to :ref:`-g3 <emcc-g3>`.
+  - When linking, this is equivalent to :ref:`-g3 <emcc-g3>` (preserve JS whitespace and compiled function names).

 .. _emcc-gN: